Investors

 He started his career in 1995, leading product development, strategy, and operations for global software companies including Oracle and Sun Microsystems in Silicon Valley.
 After his stint in the USA, he returned to Indonesia as a manager to top-tier management consulting firm A.T.
 Kearney (2007-2010) and successfully established the startup company Dealkeren (eventually sold to Livingsocial), the fastest growing and most significant e-commerce company in the country (2010-2012).
 He then rejoined the corporate world through Telkomsel as Vice President (2012-2014) and paved the way for Telkomsel to become a vital player in Indonesian mobile advertising.
 An entrepreneur by nature, he established another successful startup, aCommerce (2014-2015), before accepting a post as CEO with OVO (PT Visionet Internasional) (2016-2019).
 He concurrently serves as President Director at PT Matahari Putra Prima Tbk (since 2019), President Commissioner at PT Multipolar Technology Tbk (since 2019), and Commissioner at PT Matahari Department Store Tbk (since 2020).

-He is an Indonesian citizen, aged 48 as of 31 December 2021.
+He is an Indonesian citizen, aged 50 as of December 31, 2023.
 He earned an MBA in Corporate Strategy and Operations from the European Institute for Business Administration (INSEAD) in 2006.
 He also holds a Master of Science degree in Electrical Engineering from Stanford University, USA (1997), and a Bachelor of Science degree in Computer Engineering from the University of Arizona, USA (1995).

 Agus Arismunandar